M.A. Clinical Mental Health Counseling, Chicago Campus

 Practicum and internship, sometimes referred to as field training or applied professional practice experiences, provides for the application of theory and the development of counseling skills under supervision.
 These experiences offer opportunities for students to counsel and provide other professional services to diverse clientele in their communities.
 Each student is responsible for identifying potential practicum/internship sites.
 Students are encouraged first to assess their counseling and professional interests, training needs, and goals (e.g., populations, settings, clinical presentations, and professional activities of interest).
 Then, students will tap into their existing personal and professional networks to learn of sites that provide clinical mental health counseling services.
 In addition, they may: conduct internet searches; consult the websites of local, state and national professional organizations; network with other human services organizations in their communities; and/or talk with the CMHC director of clinical training to brainstorm additional routes to site development.

 Typically, students complete their practicum and internship at the same site.
+Students at approved sites that have integrated telehealth delivery will also gain direct exposure to remote session protocols and platform-based clinical work during their practicum hours.
 During the practicum course, students complete a supervised practicum experience at an approved site with an approved clinical supervisor for a minimum of 100 hours.
 The practicum course consists of the on-site clinical counseling supervised experience, and students must participate in group supervision, which meets weekly throughout the entirety of the semester, as well as coursework.
 Students will practice foundational counseling skills and, over time, integrate more advanced skills through practice in classes, supervised recorded sessions, and direct service at their sites.
 Moreover, the practicum experience often focuses on the personal qualities needed to develop genuine and effective counseling relationships with a wide range of clientele.
 As such, students learn self-assessment skills as well as how to understand clients’ worldviews.

 After successfully completing the practicum course, students will enroll in Internship I. During the 14-week Internship I course, students complete the next level of supervised internship experience at an approved site with an approved clinical supervisor, for a minimum of 300 hours to further develop their individual and group counseling skills.
 The Internship I course consists of the on-site clinical counseling supervised experience, and students must participate in site and group supervision, which meets weekly throughout the semester, as well as coursework.